sourcey/sourcey.com/source/2014-01-29-libsourcey.markdown

 _dependencies:_ libuv, JsonCpp
 Client implementation of Sourcey's home grown real time messaging and presence protocol.
 [More about Symple](<http://sourcey.com/symple).

-### Pacman
+### Pacm
 _dependencies:_ libuv, JsonCpp
-Pacman is an embeddable package manager which speaks JSON with the server.
-[More about Pacman](http://sourcey.com/pacman).
+Pacm is an embeddable package manager which speaks JSON with the server.
+[More about Pacm](http://sourcey.com/pacm).

 ### UVPP
 _dependencies:_ libuv